cloudmesh/cloudmesh-slurm/cloudmesh/slurm/README.md

 The user must `ssh` back into
 the manager after the cluster
-reboots and perform this step
+reboots and perform the last
+command (cms slurm pi install...)
 3 more times.
 The script
 will inform the user when
 this is no longer necessary